(of Understanding Islam)

 Javed Ahmed Ghamidi

-- The holy Qur’ān is the distinguisher between and the sole criterion to define right and wrong in the realm of religious knowledge in Islam.
-It is the guardian (muhaymin) over all forms of the divine revelation.
-The primary purpose of its revelation is to judge the religious differences of human beings so that they are able to stand firm on truth.
-The Qur’ān itself claims this status for it.
-This principle leads to and entails the following fundamentals about the Book:
+- The holy Qur’an serves as the sole criterion to distinguish between right and wrong in the realm of religious knowledge within Islam.
+It holds the position of being the guardian (muhaymin) over all forms of divine revelation.
+The primary objective of its revelation is to settle religious disputes among human beings, enabling them to adhere to the truth firmly.
+The Qur’an itself claims this status, leading to the following fundamental understandings about the Book:

-- a) Firstly, the text of the Qur’ān is well defined.
-It is confined to what an overwhelming majority of Muslims all over the world, with the only exception of parts of Africa and some other areas, recites the text recorded in their codices.
-This text is recited in accordance with the way known as qirā’ah al-‘āmmah (reading of the generality of the believers).
-Therefore, all other readings are not the Qur’ān and cannot be granted the status of the word of God.
+a.
+Firstly, the text of the Qur’an is well-defined and confined to what an overwhelming majority of Muslims around the world, with the exception of some regions, recite from their codices.
+This text is recited following the way known as qirā’ah al-‘āmmah (reading of the generality of the believers).
+Consequently, all other readings are not considered the Qur’an and cannot be attributed to the word of God.